Otto background

 What does Asian Americans and Pacific Islanders (AAPI) Heritage Month mean to you?

-Amanda: AAPI Heritage Month is important to me because it brings awareness to the cultures, customs, and heritages that shape the AAPI experience and our identities.
+AAPI Heritage Month is important because it brings awareness to the cultures, customs, and heritages that shape the AAPI experience.
 It is especially important today, in the wake of blatant violence toward AAPI individuals.
 According to NBC News, “Anti-Asian hate crime increased by 339% last year compared to 2020, the height of the pandemic.”

 What does it mean to see representation for AAPI professionals in the workplace?